Coleps nolandi (Kahl, 1930)

 • no symbiotic algae

-Coleps nolandi
+Nolandia nolandi

-Fig. 2 a-b: Coleps nolandi.
+Fig. 2 a-b: Nolandia nolandi.
 L = 36 µm.
 Two focal planes of a slightly squashed specimen.
 CC = caudal cilium, CV = contractile vacuole, Ma = macronucleus, Mi = micronucleus, MO = mouth opening.
 Obj.
 100 X.

-Fig. 3 a-b: Coleps nolandi.
-L = 36 µm.
-Two focal planes of the carapace of a strongly squashed specimen.
+Fig. 3 a-b: Nolandia nolandi.
+L = 54 µm.
+Two focal planes of a second squashed specimen.
 Note the kidney-shaped “windows” (KW).
+CV = contractile vacuole, CP = cytopharynx, Ma = macronucleus.
 Obj.
 100 X.